Nicholasglim/r_projects/Projects/Supervised Learning/Regression.md

 | M50    | 256.17 | 338.02  |    0.00 | 121.80 |           12.23 |    1143.02 |   796.36 | -2.84         |
 | M55    | 540.00 | 359.40  |    0.00 | 191.56 |           29.24 |    1118.39 |   857.53 | -2.66         |
 | M60    | 474.03 | 30.56   |    0.00 | 150.27 |            3.37 |    1043.88 |   992.60 | -2.13         |

+The penalty values in the table represent how far the predicted strengths at 7 days and 28 days deviate from the expected 65% and 99% of the target strength, respectively.
+Since the Bayesian optimization aims to minimize this penalty, a lower penalty suggests that the predicted values are closer to the target.

+### Interpretation of Penalty Values:

+- M40 has the lowest penalty (-1.16)

+This indicates that the optimized mix for 40 MPa is the closest to meeting the target strengths at both 7 and 28 days.
+The mix likely has a well-balanced proportion of materials leading to minimal deviation.

+- M45 has the highest penalty (-3.47)

+This suggests a more significant deviation from the expected strength values.
+The mix may require adjustments, such as increasing Cement or optimizing Water and Superplasticizer content, to better match the target.

+- M50, M55, and M60 have moderate penalties (-2.84, -2.66, -2.12)

+These penalties indicate some deviation but are better than M45.
+The higher grades (M55 and M60) likely require fine-tuning, particularly in water-cement ratios or superplasticizer usage, to minimize the gap.

+- M30 has a penalty of -1.93

+While relatively low, it suggests a slight deviation from the target strengths.
+The Fly Ash content may be influencing early strength development.

+Design Mix Proportion

 |     | Cement | Fine.Agg | Coarse.Agg |
 |-----|--------|----------|------------|